 After returning to Sydney in 2004, Dr Desai commenced work at the Woolcock Institute of Medical Research and as an Associate Physician at Royal Prince Alfred Hospital.
 He continued these roles for several years while also establishing a private consulting practice in Camperdown.

 In 2008, he was awarded a Senior Staff Specialist role at The Prince of Wales Public Hospital in Randwick, Sydney.
 At that stage he established a private clinical practice in Randwick at The Prince of Wales Private Hospital.
-He continues his Prince of Wales Public Hospital role today, as well as his two private clinical practices in Macquarie Street (Sydney Sleep Centre) and Randwick.
-His other major roles at present include Conjoint Senior lecturer, UNSW; Clinical Senior Lecturer, Sydney Medical School, University of Sydney; Medical Assessor NSW Motor Accidents Authority; Medical Review Panel NSW Motor Accidents Authority and NSW WorkCover Trained Assessor of Permanent Impairment.
+He continues his Prince of Wales Public Hospital role today, as well as his two private clinical practices in O'Connell Street (Sydney Sleep Centre) and Randwick.
+His other major roles at present include Conjoint Senior lecturer, UNSW; Medical Assessor NSW Motor Accidents Authority; Medical Review Panel NSW Motor Accidents Authority and NSW WorkCover Trained Assessor of Permanent Impairment.

 2. Sydney Sleep Centre Interview

 Dr Desai was interviewed by Tara Brown from 60 minutes at the Sydney Sleep Centre clinic in September 2016.
 They discussed the tragic Coroners case of Phoebe Handsjuk.
 Dr Desai reviewed the Coroners report in which the Coroner formed the opinion that Phoebe Handsjuk plunged to her death while in a sleepwalking like state.
 He provided an expert Sleep Physician opinion on the medical evidence from the Corners Investigation and presented this in the 60 minutes segment.
 A link to the full TV episode is below:

 3. smh article June 2016 - sleep anxiety is the new zeitgeist